-Right now there are four partial translations included with inFlow Cloud (French, Spanish, Chinese).
+Right now there are three partial translations included with inFlow Cloud (French, Spanish, Chinese).
 Because of the current speed of updates and the low usage of non-English languages within our community, we have chosen to focus on the core of the product for now.
 This means that some languages may not be fully translated within the software and we do apologize for any inconvenience there.

 If you are working with a partial translation, or your preferred language is not included in the software, you can update untranslated labels or fields yourself.
 Simply export the program labels/fields to Excel, translate them (or have someone else translate them for you), then import your file back into inFlow.

 The language setting in inFlow is personal — this means if you’ve created multiple team members in your inFlow Cloud account, they can each choose to use inFlow in any one of the official translations (English, French, Spanish and Chinese).
 It’s not a global setting.

 To change your display language: